benjaminbartels/zymurgauge/README.md

 the Raspberry Pi's GPIO interface.
 It also uses DS18B20 sensors and/or [Tilt Hydrometers](https://tilthydrometer.com/) to monitor temperatures.
 Gravity readings from the Tilts can also be monitored.

-Zymurgauge interfaces the Brewfather to allow the user to select the the batch to be fermeneted.
+Zymurgauge interfaces the Brewfather to allow the user to select the batch to be fermeneted.
 During fermentation, data is collected and sent to your Brewfather account's streaming endpoint.
 A premium membership to Brewfather is required to use their API.
-Data is collected by an Telegraf instance which send it to an InfluxDB instance via the StatsD protocol.
+Data is collected by a Telegraf instance which sends data to an InfluxDB instance via the StatsD protocol.
 A graph of the temperature and gravity readings can be view in the Zymurgauge UI.
-The project constains a Docker compose file which starts Zymurgauge along side InfluxDB and Telegraf all behind a nginx reverse proxy.
+The project contains a Docker compose file which starts Zymurgauge along side InfluxDB and Telegraf all behind an Nginx reverse proxy.

 In the future it will be extended to also control a HERMS (Heat Exchange Re-circulating Mash System).